York Online Fit to Sit / Submit Policy

 14.3 Students’ personal information is used to prepare and process claims; to inform claim outcomes (i.e. to establish whether the student’s claim has grounds); to process claim outcomes (e.g. to ensure students are able to submit to a new submission point); and to establish whether they may benefit from additional support or signposting to other University services.

-14.4 Personal information will be available to the York Online Support Team, and may be discussed within the team when one student case falls under multiple different processes (e.g the Fit to Sit / Submit process; the Leave of Absence process; or the Repeat Study process).
-Evidence provided under one process may be used in support of a claim submitted through a different process, where applicable, with the student’s permission (e.g. evidence submitted in support of an Fit to Sit / Submit claim may be used if a student submits a Leave of Absence request on the same grounds, but provides no evidence).
+14.4 Personal information will be available to the York Online Support Team, and may be discussed within the team and with the Student Success Coordinators in order to support the student journey and provide services to students.
+Special Category data may be discussed within the team when one student case falls under multiple different processes (eg the Fit to Sit / Submit process; the Leave of Absence process; the Repeat Study process; or the appeals process).
+Evidence, which may include special category data, provided under one process may be used in support of a claim submitted through a different process, where applicable, with the student’s permission (eg evidence submitted in support of a Repeat Study request may be used if a student submits a Fit to Sit / Submit claim on the same grounds, but provides no evidence).

 14.7 Personal information will be shared with the Chair of the Department’s Exceptional Circumstances affecting Assessment Committee, or their deputy, if a claim requires consultation.
 Claims may also need to be shared with the Chair of Board of Studies where an outcome potentially affects achievement of the Programme Learning Outcomes or where a recommendation needs to be made to the Special Cases Team (eg where a student might be eligible for an aegrotat award).
+This may include special category data.
 In rare cases, an anonymised summary of the claim may be shared with the Chair of the Standing Committee on Assessment, or with support staff supporting the special cases processes, for advice on the application of this policy and to inform outcomes.

 14.9 In the event that a student submits a complaint about their experience of this policy, the claim form, evidence and outcome will be reviewed as needed by the Head of Online Partnerships, or their deputy, in order to investigate the complaint and provide a response.